flyingoctopus/Mastonaut/README.md

 - the Core Data database shared by the two above will be stored in `~/Library/Group Containers/ABCDEFGH.com.example.mastonaut/Mastonaut/Mastonaut.sqlite`
 - Keychain credentials will be prefixed `ABCDEFGH.com.example.mastonaut.keychain`

+## Acknowledgments

+Most of the **Acknowledgments** in the about box are auto-generated from Cocoapods dependencies.
+For this, you need to have the `cocoapods-acknowledgements` plug-in installed, and then just run `pod install`.

+Additional dependencies come via SwiftPM and Git submodules, and those get added manually in code.

 ## Pitfalls

 - Make sure `MastodonKit` is fetched _as a git submodule_.
 (For example, Xcode's git clone functionality seems to not do this!)
 This appears to be a